orb-lang/espalier/doc/md/espalier/node.md

 ### Node:bustCache\(\)

-The root Node class doesn't cache derived values \(I don't think?\) but derived classes might\.
+The root Node class doesn't cache derived values but derived classes might\.

+`:linePos` caches the map of newlines, but it keys off `node.str`, which is changed by grafting, so no action is required in that case\.

 We provide this method so that `graft` can call it\.
 Specifically because the Orb Twig class does cache calls to `:select`, and we need to remove those\.